 Potted Bulbs as Christmas Gifts

-Prepare in advance by creating these natural gifts friends and family will cherish during the cold, winter months.
-Learn how to pot bulbs that will flower just in time for Christmas.
+Learn how to pot bulbs that will flower just in time for the holidays.

 Prepare ahead if you want to pot up bulbs as gifts that will flower in time for Christmas: August and September are the latest times to plant hyacinth, narcissi and amaryllis bulbs for December flowering.
 If you time it just right, some of the bulbs will be beginning to open and just starting to release their fragrant perfume as you give them away.